NORC at the University of Chicago is seeking a talented Survey Director to support the Public Health Research Department.

 - Bachelor’s degree in social sciences or related field required; Master’s degree strongly preferred

-- At least 4 years’ experience in positions of increasing responsibility in survey, research or related field
+- At least 4 years’ experience in positions of increasing responsibility in communications, marketing, or related field

 - Some experience in client communications and relationship management